Do Computers (and other gadgets) Ever Get Tired?

 Until recently, I might have dismissed the notion that electronic "gunk" can accumulate in a computer or other electronic device, and cause it to act erratically.
 But a few months ago my high-speed Internet connection, which is normally rock solid, started getting flaky.
 I unplugged my cable modem, counted to ten, plugged it back in and voila... things were back to normal.

-In 1999 I met Jerry Foutz in a networking group, and I can tell you he was a Scientist with a capital S. There aren't many people who know more about how electronic gadgets (especially power supplies) are supposed to work.
+In 1999 I met Jerry Foutz in a networking group, and I can tell you he was a Scientist with a Capital S. There aren't many people who know more about how electronic gadgets (especially power supplies) are supposed to work.
 So you might be surprised to hear that when your computer, microwave, VCR or high-tech coffee pot isn't behaving, his best advice was "just unplug it."

 Totally Cosmic, Dude.

 In a fascinating article on electronics trouble shooting, Foutz talked about something called a Single Event Upset (SEU) that can cause electronic circuitry to malfunction.
 An SEU can be caused by a power glitch, or a cosmic ray passing through a integrated circuit, and can actually flip the logic state (from 1 to 0 or vice versa) of a circuit.
 A cascading effect may trigger a hardware lockup, an error in calculation, or an infinite loop in software.
+Wow!

-Of course in the case of computers running complex operating system and application software, other factors may come into play.
+Of course in the case of computers running complex operating systems and application software, other factors may come into play.
 Sloppy coding practices can result in 'memory leaks' which over time will cause performance to degrade.
 But from the end user perspective, the problem looks no different than a hardware error caused by cosmic rays.

 AskBob Readers Agree